Family-Run and Nonprofit Organizations

 Video Series on Board of Directors Development

 Boards of Directors play a critical role in providing overall leadership and strategic vision for nonprofit organizations.
 The videos below describe some important components of board development and engagement.
-To learn more about the topics discussed in the these videos, visit the Board Basics section of Minnesota Council on Nonprofit’s website.
+To learn more about the topics discussed in the these videos, visit the Leadership & Governance Resources section of Minnesota Council on Nonprofit’s website.